List of Hannah Montana characters: Jake Ryan

-Leslie "Jake" Ryan portrayed by Cody Linley (season 1–4) is an Emmy-nominated television and film actor best known for his role as a zombie slayer on the teen sitcom Zombie High.
+Leslie "Jake" Ryan (portrayed by Cody Linley; seasons 1–4) is an Emmy-nominated television and film actor best known for his role as a zombie slayer on the teen sitcom Zombie High.
 He had an on/off relationship with Miley, something that was ongoing throughout much of the series.

 Jake got his start in acting as a baby, appearing in commercials for "Wonder Diapers".
 He later got his big break in Zombie High (Buffy the Vampire Slayer parody) and went on to star in feature films such as Teen Bigfoot, Teen Gladiator and the Sword of Fire, and Roger Buck: Intergalactic Bounty Hunter (Buck Rogers parody).
 He claims that his box office appeal is just as big as Shia LaBeouf's.
 He also makes a brief appearance in the show Gotcha!
 (Candid Camera and Punk'd parody).

 Jake first meets Miley at Seaview Middle School where he attends as a part-time learner before relocating.
 Jake's arrival at Seaview causes a big stir among the students who are all big fans of Zombie High and are starstruck at meeting him.
 Jake basks in the attention, although Miley, who is a superstar herself, fails to be impressed at his star power and believes that Jake should be treated as a normal kid.
 This is what first attracts Jake to Miley, and with time, Miley begins to realize that she has feelings for him too, even though she refused to admit it at first.

 Throughout the course of Jake and Miley's relationship, the series explored one of its central themes – the ups and downs of celebrity life.
-Jake served as Miley's foil and represents the over-exposed lifestyle she is trying to avoid.
+Jake served as Miley's foil and represented the over-exposed lifestyle she is trying to avoid.
 While Jake often enjoys the benefits of being famous, he also admits to Miley "sometimes I wish I could just turn it off".